tekumara/snowflake-terraform-kit/README.md

 chanzuckerberg/terraform-provider-snowflake [doesn't support ALL grants](https://github.com/chanzuckerberg/terraform-provider-snowflake/discussions/318) for good reason.

 snowflake_role_grants will only manage its own grants.
-If the role has grants performed outside of Terraform they will remain untouched during create, destory, or update operations.
+There can be multiple snowflake_role_grants for the same role.
+If the role has grants performed outside of Terraform, or other snowflake_role_grants for the same role, they will remain untouched during create, destory, or update operations.

 ## See also